gitlabhq/omnibus-gitlab/doc/development/managing-postgresql-versions.md

 ## Removing an older version

-When it is time to remove an older version, perform the following steps:
+When it is time to remove an older version, create an epic with issues to track the following:
+1. Remove the old version from Omnibus
+2. Remove the old version from the Helm install
+3. To minimize CI costs, remove the older version from test suites.
+(Before doing this, check that .com is not using the old version still)

+For removals, perform the following steps:

 1. Run `git rm config/software/postgresql_old.rb`
 1. Run `git mv config/software/postgresql{,_old}.rb`